sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 43. These errors are the result of improvements implemented in SQL Server 2017 SQLCLR security model.
 Specifically, in SQL Server 2017, Microsoft now by default requires that all types of assemblies (SAFE, EXTERNAL_ACCESS, UNSAFE) are authorized for UNSAFE access.

-44. For this hands-on lab, you will be adding the assemblies causing the errors to the trusted assembly list, which is synonymous with white-listing the assemblies.
+44. For this hands-on lab, you will be adding the assemblies causing the errors to the trusted assembly list, which will allow the assemblies.
 To fix these errors, complete the following:

     - Under the **Northwind** database in the SQL Server Metadata Explorer in SSMA, expand **Assemblies**.